 |---|---|---|---|---|---|---|

-| Hosted PBX | Voice calls, call routing, voicemail, PBX features | $15-$45 AUD | SMBs that primarily need reliable calling | Low: provider manages everything | Maxotel, Vonex, VoIPline, Crazytel | Businesses that need phones to work reliably |
+| cloud phone system | Voice calls, call routing, voicemail, PBX features | $15-$45 AUD | SMBs that primarily need reliable calling | Low: provider manages everything | Maxotel, Vonex, VoIPline, Crazytel | Businesses that need phones to work reliably |

 | UCaaS | Voice + video conferencing + messaging + file sharing | $35-$80 AUD (plus any existing M365 subscription) | Teams needing integrated voice, video, and messaging | Medium: requires admin in Microsoft 365 or equivalent | Microsoft Teams Phone, Webex Calling, RingCentral | Businesses already on M365 who want voice in Teams |

 UCaaS stands for Unified Communications as a Service.
 It combines voice calling with other communication channels: video conferencing, instant messaging, file sharing, and team collaboration, into a single cloud platform.
 The most familiar example in the Australian market is Microsoft Teams Phone, which adds external calling capability to the Microsoft Teams platform that many businesses already use for internal communication.UCaaS is designed for organisations where voice, video, and messaging workflows are tightly integrated.
 A staff member can start a chat, escalate to a video call, share their screen, and transfer to an external phone call without leaving the platform.
-This integration is genuinely useful in some contexts, but only for businesses where those specific workflows exist and where staff actually use all three channels.The pricing difference between UCaaS and hosted PBX reflects the breadth of what UCaaS delivers.
-A hosted VOIP plan from an Australian specialist provider might cost $25 per seat per month for a complete phone system.
+This integration is genuinely useful in some contexts, but only for businesses where those specific workflows exist and where staff actually use all three channels.The pricing difference between UCaaS and cloud phone system reflects the breadth of what UCaaS delivers.
+A cloud phone system plan from an Australian specialist provider might cost $25 per seat per month for a complete phone system.
 Microsoft Teams Phone with a calling plan in Australia typically costs $40 to $50 per seat per month on top of an existing Microsoft 365 subscription.
 RingCentral and 8x8 price similarly.
 The premium is real and is only justified if you actually use the broader collaboration features.Feature and Cost Comparison

 | Voice calls (inbound/outbound) | Auto-attendant / IVR | Call recording | Voicemail to email | Video conferencing | Team chat / instant messaging | File sharing and collaboration | CRM integration | Softphone app | Physical desk phone support | Typical AU cost per seat/month | IT management overhead | |